 - You: Try placing them on a couch cushion with your hand on them for safety and getting eye-to-eye.
 They will love feeling like they are a part of your world and able to see what you do.
 Talk to them, kiss them, sing to them, whatever!

-- High contrast objects: Think black, white, and red.
-These three colors are easy for little eyes to see and interesting for them to explore.
+- High-contrast objects: Think black, white, and red.
+These three colors are easy for little eyes to see and interesting to explore.

 Make floor time a priority.

 You heard me right: floor time.
 Free play on a flat surface is a huge part of your baby’s development.
-If your baby is used to being cozied up in bouncers and swings and infant seats and activity tables all day, of course, tummy time on a flat surface is going to be a shock.
+If your baby is used to being cozied up in bouncers and swings and infant seats and activity tables all day, tummy time on a flat surface will be a shock.
 If you try to make floor play your first priority during wake times, you can have the freedom to use baby containers when you need them!

-A good general rule is to try to get twice as much floor or flat surface play as you do time in baby equipment.
+An excellent general rule is to get twice as much floor or flat surface play as you do time in baby equipment.
 This flat surface doesn’t always have to be the floor, though.
 Supervised playtime in their crib, bassinet, or Pack’n’Play can be an option.
-Setting up a baby-proofed space blocked off by a play yard is another great spot.
+Setting up a baby-proofed space blocked off by a playard is another great spot.
 On their tummy on the couch with a hand on them for safety is a fun way to switch it up.
 Get creative!

 With these tips in place, tummy time blues will become a thing of the past.
 But remember to give yourself and your baby grace.
 This whole new parent thing is HARD.
 Being a baby and getting used to life outside Mama is HARD.
-Tummy time is an important thing, but it isn’t the only thing.
+Tummy time is important, but it isn’t the only thing.
 Holding your baby, talking to your baby, feeding your baby, singing to your baby, playing with your baby: those are all really important things too.
-So if you find yourself at the end of a long day feeling defeated, remember that the love you’re giving them and yourself can move mountains, my friend.
+So if you feel defeated at the end of a long day, remember that the love you’re giving them and yourself can move mountains, my friend.
 You got this.